aarnphm/tinymorph/docs/content/SRS/SRS.md

 - Age: 35
 - Occupation: Civil Engineer
 - Interests: Technical documentation, project schematics, professional development articles
-- Goals: To integrate creativity into his technical writing to make complex concepts accessible and engaging.
+- Goals: To integrate creativity into his writing to make complex concepts accessible and engaging.
 - Technology Proficiency: Advanced, highly skilled in technical design software and documentation tools.
 - Persona Narrative: Michael utilizes Tinymorph to bring a storytelling approach to his engineering presentations and reports.
 He crafts narratives that explain complex engineering processes and project benefits in an appealing way.
 This approach helps his audience from clients to the general public, understand and appreciate the value of technical projects.